Westmoreland County Community College: Campus

 Constructed in 1992, the baseball field, softball field and multipurpose field are used for intercollegiate competitions, intramural sporting activities and noncredit programming.

-Academic centers
+Education centers

-Westmoreland County Community College maintains education centers that serve all of Westmoreland, Fayette and Indiana counties.
+Westmoreland County Community College maintains education centers that serve Westmoreland, Fayette and Indiana counties.
 Each center offers day and evening classes as well as online courses.
 Student services such as counseling, advising and financial aid are available at scheduled times.